 The benefits of the keto diet are numerous.
 However, this is one of the most controversial diet plans.
 The ketogenic diet requires consumers to limit their intake of carbs to less than 50g per day.
 This is dangerous and can lead to complications such as:

 Reduced Athletic Performance

 Although the ketogenic diet is popular with athletes, it can reduce athletic performance.
-Consuming foods which have low amounts of carbs lead to low-intensity performance.
-This is because the body is in a more acidic state which means that it can’t perform optimally.
+Consuming foods that have low amounts of carbs leads to low-intensity performance.
+This is because the body is in a more acidic state, which means that it can’t perform optimally.

 Consuming a low-carb diet such as this means that your body will be lacking on fiber.
 Note that fiber helps to form the bulk of digestive content.
 It promotes regular bowel movements.
-Low intake of fiber can lead to diarrhea.
+A low intake of fiber can lead to diarrhea.
 Apart from that, the ketogenic diet affects how the gallbladder functions.
-This an organ which produces bile which breaks down fat.
-High fat intake can make the gallbladder “overwhelmed”.
+This an organ that produces bile, which breaks down fat.
+High fat intake can make the gallbladder “overwhelmed.”

-This is a restrictive diet that’s only effective for a short period of time.
-The rapid weight loss which occurs is because of the limited calorie intake.
-But once you stop using the ketogenic diet, chances are that you will regain all the lost weight.
+This is a restrictive diet that’s only effective for a short period.
+The rapid weight loss occurs because of the limited calorie intake.
+But once you stop using the ketogenic diet, the chances are that you will regain all the lost weight.